Rudolf Rocker: Early politics

 Rocker became convinced that the source of political institutions is an irrational belief in a higher authority, as Bakunin claimed in God and the State.
 However, Rocker rejected the Russian's rejection of theoretical propaganda and his claim that only revolutions can bring about change.
 Nevertheless, he was very much attracted by Bakunin's style, marked by pathos, emotion, and enthusiasm, designed to give the reader an impression of the heat of revolutionary moments.
 Rocker even attempted to emulate this style in his speeches, but was not very convincing.
 Kropotkin's anarcho-communist writings, on the other hand, were structured logically and contained an elaborate description of the future anarchist society.
 The work's basic premise, that an individual is entitled to receive the basic means of living from the community independently of his or her personal contributions, impressed Rocker.

 In October 1891, all Die Jungen were either expelled from the SPD or left voluntarily.
 They then founded the Union of Independent Socialists (VUS).
 Rocker became a member and founded a local section in Mainz, mostly active in distributing anarchist literature smuggled in from Belgium or the Netherlands in the city.
 He was a regular speaker at labor union meetings.
 On December 18, 1892, he spoke at a meeting of unemployed workers.
-Impressed by Rocker's speech, the speaker that followed Rocker, who was not from Mainz and therefore did not know at what point the police would intervene, advised the unemployed to take from the rich, rather to starve.
+Impressed by Rocker's speech, the speaker that followed Rocker, who was not from Mainz and therefore did not know at what point the police would intervene, advised the unemployed to take from the rich, rather than starve.
 The meeting was then dissolved by the police.
 The speaker was arrested, while Rocker barely escaped.
 He decided to flee Germany to Paris via Frankfurt.
 He had, however, already been toying with the idea of leaving the country, in order to learn new languages, get to know anarchist groups abroad, and, above all, to escape conscription.